JuniperPhoton/On-device-SpeechTranscription/README.md

 - It uses an on-device model to do the transcription, which is provided by the macOS system.
 - You can select multiple files to transcribe them all at once.
-- It supports Japanese, English, Simplified Chinese, and Traditional Chinese out of the box.
+- It supports Japanese, English, Simplified Chinese, Traditional Chinese and Cantonese out of the box.
 You can also modify the code to support more locales.
+Note that your Mac may haven't downloaded some of the models, and you can manage the downloads via the File -> Settings page.
 - It's built with SwiftUI using Liquid Glass design.
 - For text rendering, it uses a bridged version of `NSTextView` to achieve better performance for long text.
 Of course, text is selectable and copiable.
 - Font size and line spacing are adjustable via the Transcription menu.
-- Supports downloading locale models in the app settings via File -> Settings page.

 ![Snipaste_2025-08-28_15-42-23](https://github.com/user-attachments/assets/5efb2c23-e966-4678-bab9-72ea50cedddd)